foosasugaome/PROJECT1/README.md

 * Hamster will stop moving along the x axis when right arrow button is released
 * Hamster will stop moving along the y axis when down arrow button is released
 * Candy positions are placed at random location in the play area.
-* Replaced prizes to candy and replaced claw with hamster as.
+* Replaced prizes to candy and replaced claw with hamster.
 Used drawImage on canvas instead of fillRect

 ![Claw Crane](images/hamster-hunter-beta.jpg)